antangelo/xdvdfs/xdvdfs-cli/README.md

 If the path remapping functionality is not needed (i.e. you just want a `/**:/{1}` rule) then you should prefer `xdvdfs pack` instead.

-The primary method of accomplishing this is with a `image_spec.toml` file:
+The primary method of accomplishing this is with a `xdvdfs.toml` file:

 ```toml
 [metadata]